KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 - For this process, you will need an Android device running Android 8 or newer.

-- This guide was updated on May 30th, 2024.
+- The last significant update to this guide was on July 27th, 2024.

 - If needed, you can ask for assistance in the ReVanced [Discord](https://discord.com/invite/revanced), [Subreddit](https://www.reddit.com/r/revancedapp/), or [Telegram](https://t.me/revanced_topics/3192).
 There is also troubleshooting info at the end of this guide.